modulexcite/Excel-Add-in-Create-tab-Menu/README.md

 The sample app contains the following components:

 * The TabMenus project, which contains the TabMenus.xml manifest file.
-The XML manifest file of an app for Office enables you to declaratively describe how the app should be activated when you install and use it with Office documents and applications.
+The XML manifest file of an add-in for Office enables you to declaratively describe how the add-in should be activated when you install and use it with Office documents and applications.
 * The TabMenusWeb project, which contains multiple template files.
 However, the three files that have been developed as part of this sample solution include:
 * TabMenus.html (in the Pages folder).
-This file contains the HTML user interface that is displayed in the task pane when the app is started.
+This file contains the HTML user interface that is displayed in the task pane when the add-in is started.
 The markup consists of a <ul> (unordered list) element with a class name of tabs, where each <li> (list item) element is a tab in the menu.
 It also contains three <div> elements that have the IDs of panel1, panel2, and  panel3, which are the individual panels, each of which contains random text.
 It also contains an <input> element of type button that inserts the text from a particular panel into the worksheet when the button is chosen.
 * App.css (in the Styles folder).
 This cascading style sheet (CSS) contains the code that specifies the look of the tabs and the elements each tab contains, as shown in the following code.
 Particularly notice the display: block setting that causes the tabs to appear horizontally.

 ```CSS